Proofread an Artwork

 - Click the Font tool to reveal the fonts present in your artwork.

-- Filter results by font size or name using the filter icon for focused analysis.
+- By default all the fonts will be listed based on it's size.
+If required, filter results by font size or name using the filter icon for focused analysis.

 - Hover over the text available in the artwork to view it's properties.